fdd4s/FH8616_CCTV_Security_Camera/README.md

 ## Related projects

 https://github.com/fdd4s/wifi-analytics
-You can store CCTV recording and WIFI macs addresses to identify same people (same wifi mac address) going to same location several times.
+wifi-analytics allows store all wifi mac addresses of all people in a location with a smartphone with wifi enabled.
+You can store CCTV recording and WIFI macs addresses in same time and location, to identify same people (same wifi mac address) going to same location several times.

 ## Related links